 Cloud technology helps an organization see all its gateways and ensure various business flows.
 These flows may include combining gateways in networks and tagging gateways to group them by different parameters (indoor or outdoor, with or without a GPS module, old or new).
 Through grouping gateways by different parameters, an organization can perform large-scale setup in just one click.

-An IoT manufacturer can see all gateways it has produced, remotely connect IoT devices over the internet, and perform emergency firmware updates if vulnerabilities are detected.
+An IoT manufacturer can see all gateways it has produced, remotely connect IoT devices over the internet, and push security patches and emergency firmware updates when vulnerabilities are detected.
 In turn, customers can download firmware updates from a centralized place.
 This setup also supports remote IoT device update, so changes can be applied without on-site access.

 Gateways might periodically go offline due to signal fluctuations.
 However, if a gateway is offline when settings are sent, those settings will not be received by the gateway.
 A cloud system that’s available 24/7, however, can receive and record all data.
 When the gateway comes back online, it can synchronize with the cloud to get all the updates it missed.